p3nguin-kun/penguinRice/README.md

 **This script will automatically install fully-featured tiling/floating window manager-based system on any Arch Linux or Arch-based distro.**

-- ***Note***: I changed the wallpaper so the screenshot won't look the same after you install penguinRice

 | DE/WM        | i3wm                                           | bspwm                                          | openbox
 | :----------- | :--------------------------------------------- | :--------------------------------------------- | :--------------------------------------------- |